WW92030-STORAGE/COROLLARY/README.md

 This repo is intended to compile together resources that are understandable to someone as mal-inclined towards the arts as I am.
 Most resources are picked as those that contain very little vague explanation (e.g. "energy" "rhythm" that kind of bull without any further elaboration besides something like "practice") but rather provide understanding beyond the scope of the provided data.

+There are two branches in this repo.
+Be sure to look into both of them in case what you seek is not in the main branch.

 # MOTIVATION

 - This repo distributes resources for free.
 If you claim (e.g. in response to the AI uprising) that art isn't a gatekept pursuit then I can assume you will have no problems with this repo existing.
 If you wish to suggest a resource, provide insight, or just argue pointlessly with a programmer on this logical consequence of the art community's ideals you can contact me as NormalExisting on discord.